Up a tree

 This idiom is used in various ways.

-For example, a person could be up a tree in regards to retirement.
+For example, a person could be up a tree regarding retirement.

-Their doctor is telling them that it is time to retire, but their bank account says that they do not have enough money to retire.
+Their doctor tells them that it is time to retire, but their bank account says that they do not have enough money.

-They now have a very difficult problem to solve which has no easy solution.
+They now have a conundrum which has no easy solution.

 Posted